Coast Guard, Department of Homeland Security (DHS).

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREAS

-Safety Zone; Port Huron Float-Down, St. Clair River, Port Huron, MI.
+Safety Zones; Port Huron Float Down, St. Clair River, Port Huron, MI.

 (c) Regulations.
-(1) In accordance with the general regulations in § 165.23 of this part, entry into, transiting, or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port Detroit or his designated on-scene representative.
+(1) In accordance with the general regulations in § 165.23, entry into, transiting, or anchoring within these safety zones is prohibited unless authorized by the Captain of the Port (COTP) Detroit or a designated on-scene representative.

 BILLING CODE 9110-04-P